 - Enjoy your tea hot, in small sips.

-Garlic has been used in traditional medicine for thousands of years, and for a good reason.
-This tuber is packed with a lot of health benefits:
+Ginger is a common choice for tea-lovers.
+Of the two ingredients, garlic is the more surprising addition, but there’s a good reason to make this half-and-half mixture.
+Garlic has been used in traditional medicine for thousands of years, and is packed with a lot of health benefits:

 - Garlic has traditionally been used for its anti-inflammatory properties.